Are you a fan of new year’s resolutions?

 We have also gotten FULLY into The Barefoot Investor and are beginning to watch Dave Ramsey’s YouTube channel.
 If you think there’s nothing you can do to change your financial situation, think again.
 There are resources out there that will almost definitely have you thinking differently.

 My friend Amanda Viviers is the champion of new year reflections, and each year she releases a new book to guide you through closing out the previous year and starting the new one well.
-This year’s book is called Pause and you can order a printed version or a downloadable version.
+This year’s book is called Seeking Clarity and you can order a downloadable version right here.
 She’s also released a personal retreat day book that might be more your style.

 There’s something extremely cathartic about incorporating journaling into your routine.
 There are so many ways to do it, but I love the A Year To Bloom journals by Blooming Minds.
 It’s a guided 52-week journal designed to promote positive emotional wellbeing.
 You can also grab a digital version of it here.